 Step 1: Open Settings app.
 Click Accounts.
 Click Sign-in options.

-Step 2: In Require sign-in section, you should see “If you have been away, when should Windows require you to sign in again?”.
+Step 2: In the Require sign-in section, you should see “If you have been away, when should Windows require you to sign in again?”.

-Step 3: Choose When PC wakes up from sleep option from the drop-down dialog to make Windows 10 ask for password after resuming from sleep.
+Step 3: Choose When PC wakes up from sleep option from the drop-down dialog to make Windows 10 ask for a password after resuming from sleep.

 Require password after the screen saver

-If you have enabled screen saver in Windows 10, you should configure Windows 10 to ask for password after the screen saver.
+If you have enabled screen saver in Windows 10, you should configure Windows 10 to ask for a password after the screen saver.